 Jurisdiction Statutes and Policies Relevant to Ethical Review Application/Administrative Process: Instructions and Explanations Commonwealth National Statement on Ethical Conduct in Human Research Chapters 3.2, 3.4, 3.5, 3.6 & 4.1 may apply Gene Technology Act 2000 Gene Technology Regulations 2001 Office of the Gene Technology Regulator (OGTR) Guidelines Therapeutic Goods Act 1989 Research to which Chapter 3.5 of the National Statement applies must be reviewed and approved by a HREC rather than through any other process of ethical review, except where the research uses collections of non-identifiable data and involves negligible risk, and may therefore be exempted from ethical review.
 Researchers need to detail in HREA their knowledge of the requirement for relevant applications in accordance with the guidelines and legislation.
-Researcher: • Where research may discover or generate information of potential importance to the future health of participants, or their blood relatives, researchers must prepare and follow an ethically defensible plan to disclose or withhold that information. • Consent should be sought from appropriate community representatives as well as from the individuals concerned, where: - researchers propose to collect genetic material and information from individuals who are chosen because of their membership of a particular community; - the research involves sensitivities for that community structure involved in such matters. • Approval must be granted by the relevant Institutional Biosafety Committee (IBC) • An application for a licence for dealings with a Genetically Modified Organism (GMO) not involving intentional release of the GMO into the environment (DNIR) OR a licence for dealings with a GMO involving intentional release of the GMO into the environment (DIR) must be submitted to the OGTR.
+Researcher: • Where research may discover or generate information of potential importance to the future health of participants, or their blood relatives, researchers must prepare and follow an ethically defensible plan to disclose or withhold that information. • Consent should be sought from appropriate community representatives as well as from the individuals concerned, where: - researchers propose to collect genetic material and information from individuals who are chosen because of their membership of a particular community; - the research involves sensitivities for that community; and - there is known to be a culturally relevant community structure involved in such matters. • Approval must be granted by the relevant Institutional Biosafety Committee (IBC) • An application for a licence for dealings with a GMO involving intentional release of the GMO into the environment (DNIR) OR a licence for dealings with a GMO involving intentional release of the GMO into the environment (DNIR) OR a licence for dealings with a GMO involving intentional release of the GMO into the environment (DNIR) OR a licence for dealings with a GMO involving intentional release of the GMO into the environment (DIR) must be submitted to the OGTR.
 HREC review: Ensure researchers have documented their awareness of their responsibilities in HREA Australian Capital Territory Gene Technology Act 2003 Ensure researchers have documented awareness of their responsibilities.
 New South Wales Gene Technology (New South Wales) Act 2003 (NSW) NSW Act ensures state compliance with national uniform laws.
-New South Wales Human Tissue Act 1083 (NISM/) National Statement [3.5.7] imposes conditions on which genetic material may be transferred.
+New South Wales Human Tissue Act 1983 (NSW) National Statement [3.5.7] imposes conditions on which genetic material may be transferred.
 Where the genetic material is in the form of human tissue, the Human Tissue Act will apply, possibly imposing additional conditions.
-Queensland Code of Ethical Practice for As per Commonwealth requirements.
+Queensland Gene Technology Act 2001 (Qld) Code of Ethical Practice for Biotechnology in Queensland (2006) As per Commonwealth requirements.
 The principles identified in the Code are integrity, beneficence and non-maleficence, respect for people, care and protection of animals, justice, and respect for the law and system of government.
-South Australia Gene Technology Act (2001) SA Gene Technology Regulations (2002) (SA) As per Commonwealth requirements.
+South Australia Gene Technology Act (2001) SA Gene Technology Regulations (2017) (SA) As per Commonwealth requirements.
 Victoria Gene Technology Act 2001 (Vic) As per Commonwealth requirements.
 Western Australia Gene Technology Act 2006 (WA) As per Commonwealth requirements.